An FSO’s Guide to the Benefits of Managed Security Services

 24/7 Threat Detection

 Cyber threats strike when no one’s watching.
-MSSPs provide always-on threat hunting and detection, using automated tools and expert analysts to monitor your environment 24/7.
+MSSPs provide always-on threat hunting and detection, using security tools, automation, and machine learning alongside expert analysts to monitor your environment 24/7.
 This ensures your organization is never left exposed.

 For FSOs juggling multiple roles, continuous monitoring means you don’t have to worry about what’s happening after hours.
 You’re backed by a security team that never clocks out.